tiawei/Hsi_Tiana_Wei/README.md

 # My programming experience in Python

-This website displays multiple projects I have worked on for a data science course (MIE1624) provided by the Mechanical and Industrial Engineering Department at University of Toronto.
+Displayed below are multiple projects I have accomplished for a data science course (MIE1624) provided by the Mechanical and Industrial Engineering Department at University of Toronto.

 The corresponding skills demonstrated in each project are listed below.
-The project titles are link to the Python notebooks detailing the coding process.
+The project titles are linked to the Python notebooks detailing the coding process.

 ## [Project 1: Kaggle ML & DS Survey Challenge - 1](https://github.com/tiawei/tiawei.github.io/blob/main/Project_1/wei_Kaggle%20ML%26DS%20Survey%20Challenge_1.ipynb)